The Saltine Warrior: Controversy

 The portrayal of the Saltine Warrior received significant controversy in the mid-1950s due to its stereotypes and mimicking of Native Americans.
 During this period, a member of Syracuse University's Lambda Chi Alpha fraternity began attending football games dressed as an exact replica of the Saltine Warrior.
 This portrayal includes exaggerated and insulting parts intended to be amusing, but ultimately reinforced negative stereotypes about Native American customs.
 In 1951, a wooden statue portraying a Native American was used by the football team to scratch tally marks on the figure after defeating a team.
 During some of the school's football games, a drunk white frat student would “take off into the stands and run around making the "whooping" sounds attributed to Indians and their war dances.
 He would go through a mock form of native Indian dancing.
 It was clear that the person doing it didn't know or have any respect for the art form at all,” according to Chancellor Melvin Eggers, the ninth chancellor of Syracuse University.

+In 1970, the Onondaga Nation Council of Chiefs met with the Chancellor of the university to have the mascot removed on the basis that it was an offensive reuse of their cultural symbols.
+After a year of negotiations, the Chancellor agreed to change the mascot.

 Conclusion

-A myth of the discovery Native American remains during an excavation has caused a chain reaction of controversy in Syracuse and all involved communities.
+A myth of the discovery of Native American remains during an excavation has caused a chain reaction of controversy in Syracuse and all involved communities.
 It has led to protests, harm, and disgrace to native cultures, especially against the Onandagan community.
 After years of chaos, the university officially retired the name and tried to support Native Americans throughout the process.

 The early removal of the culturally inappropriate mascots of Syracuse and other universities has been receiving national attention for years.
 With more major universities and professional sports teams evolving their mascots, a path is paved for other teams, schools, and other organizations to do the same.